Crossing a fitness valley as a metastable transition in a stochastic population model: Results

 \subsection{Deterministic limit $ (K,\mu) \to (\infty,\mu)$, then $\mu\to 0$}

 The first regime we are interested in is the case when $\mu$ is small but does not scale with the population size.
-From a biological point of view, this corresponds to high mutation {probabilities.} Note that a similar scaling {has been} studied in \cite{BovWan2013} {and \cite{DurMay2011}.} In both papers, the context was very different since these authors considered the arrival of \emph{fitter} mutants, rather then unfitter mutants, as we do here.
-In \cite{BovWan2013}, individuals only {suffer} competition from the nearest neighbouring traits. {In \cite{DurMay2011}, an exponentially growing population of tumor cells is modelled by a Moran model, and back mutations are not considered.} {The analysis of the limiting deterministic system has some similarities but the concentration of the (rescaled) stochastic system is quite different due to the very different fitness hypotheses.}
+From a biological point of view, this corresponds to high mutation {probabilities.} Note that a similar scaling {has been} studied in \cite{BovWan2013} {and \cite{DurMay2011}.} In both papers, the context was very different since these authors considered the arrival of \emph{fitter} rather than unfitter mutants, as we do here.
+In \cite{BovWan2013}, individuals only {suffer} competition from the nearest neighbouring traits. {In \cite{DurMay2011}, an exponentially growing population of tumor cells is modeled by a Moran model {with immigration}, and back mutations are not considered.}

 \begin{theorem} Suppose that Assumption \ref{ass.1} holds.
 Take as initial condition

 Then, for $i \in {\llbracket 0,L\rrbracket}$, as $\mu\to0$, uniformly on bounded time intervals,

 where $x_i(t)$ is piece-wise linear.
 More precisely, \begin{enumerate} \item in the case of 1-sided mutations, $m_{ij}=m^{(1)}_{ij}$, for ${i\in\llbracket 0, L-1\rrbracket}$,